 The TDI pin is used to serially input information into the registers and can be connected to the input of any of the registers.
 The register between TDI and TDO is chosen by the instruction that is loaded into the TAP instruction register.
-For information on loading the instruction register, see TAP Controller State Diagram on page 15.
+For information on loading the instruction register, see the The state diagram for the TAP controller follows.
+[12] on page 14.
 TDI is internally pulled up and can be unconnected if the TAP is unused in an application.
 TDI is connected to the most significant bit (MSB) on any register.